lyink/Portuguese-bible/README.md

 7. Changes to This Policy

 We may update this Privacy Policy from time to time.
 Updates will be posted within the App or on this page.

+8. Contact Us

+If you have any questions about this Privacy Policy, you can contact us at:

+📧 Email: lyinkjr2@gmail.com

+👤 Developer: lyinks